A person thinking, sat on the sofa.

 Pregnancy

-If you do become pregnant while you are on methylphenidate, you should carry on taking the medicine and go back to your doctor as soon as possible to discuss whether you should change or stop your medicine.
+If you become pregnant while you are on methylphenidate, you should carry on taking it and make an appointment to see your doctor as soon as possible.
+They can discuss the benefits and risks of continuing methylphenidate and help you to make a decision that is best for you and your baby.

 Breastfeeding

-Methylphenidate can be passed to the baby in breastmilk.
+Methylphenidate can be passed to the baby in breastmilk in very small or undetectable amounts.

 Sex